-Man, that picture above has caused me so much internal turmoil.
+Man, the picture of Kraft handing a jersey to 45 has caused me so much internal turmoil.
 Bill Belichick and Robert Kraft are friends of Donald Trump’s.
 Like Tom Brady, that friendship was used for political gain by the president during his campaign.
 In the case of the hoodie, at the same Manchester rally where he claimed TB12’s endorsement, Trump read a letter Bill wrote him.
 Unlike Tom Brady, Bill took the opportunity to address the situation.
 He brought up that he “writes hundreds of letters and notes every month” and that he is “not a political person.”
 He went on to discuss his friendship with John Kerry, who he said he has also written letters to.
 In essence, he said, “I am indeed friends with Donald Trump, I am not endorsing him for president, I won’t even say how I voted.”

 Robert Kraft gave Trump a Super Bowl ring from SBLI.
 He also reportedly called to congratulate the president on the disastrous tax plan overhaul.
 Is this acceptable to me?
 Generally, no. These are men, that I have grown up respecting, supporting a horrendous administration that often stands against everything I believe.

 Have you ever wondered why Donald Trump and Robert Kraft are friends?
 Remember that Kraft is a lifelong Democrat, and was a financial supporter of President Obama’s 2012 campaign.
 If there would be a time for Kraft to have shown his colors as a conservative, it would be in supporting Mitt Romney, ex-governor of Massachusetts.
 Instead, he donated more money to Obama’s campaign than any other NFL owner.
 So…friends with Donald Trump?
 In Kraft’s own words,